hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/03_automating_workflow.md

 ### Granting our Workflow even More Flexibility

-Several changes need to be made to the last 2 scripts we made used for trimming and alignment respectively, so let's start by writing a new script with excerpts from the older ones.
+Several changes need to be made to the last 2 scripts we made used for fastqc and alignment respectively, so let's start by writing a new script with excerpts from the older ones.

 ```bash
 $ cd ~/ngs_course/rnaseq/scripts/